yuvalmGS/gigaspaces-wiki-jekyll/tutorials/net-tutorial-part5.markdown

 - User class files: Your processing unit's classes (PaymentEventProcessor.cs)

-{%comment%}
 {%note title=Building the project with Visual Studio%}

 - Include in the References the GigaSpaceCore.dll
-- Change the project properties so the output directory is not the Release directory e.g.  `GS_HOME`\....\deploy
+- Change the project properties so the output directory points to `GS_HOME\NET v...\deploy\[pu-name\]`.
+The Admin UI and the command line interface will find the pu's to deploy under this file structure.
-- Configure the sla.xml and the pu.config file so that they are `always copied`
+- Configure the sla.xml and the pu.config file so that they are `[copy if newer]`

 {%endnote%}
-{%endcomment%}

 # The pu.conf file